What To Do After A Car Accident Not Your Fault No Insurance?

 Whether it’s a simple file folder or an accordion file you can carry in a briefcase, start a file of all the documentation related to the accident.
 Here is where you’ll keep:

-File them according to type so that everything is easier to locate accident-related documents quickly when you’re asked for them or need to review.
+File them according to type so that it is easier to locate accident-related documents quickly when you’re asked for them or need to review them.
 It also makes it easy to carry with you to your attorney’s office.